So how do you quit the rat race? Easier said than done, right?

 What can help is to define it and break it down – work out what it would take and figure out some of the steps.
 The thing is you don’t have to work it all out before you commit to it.
 The first step is working out what your minimum requirements are.
 How much do you need to earn just to live as you are now?
 I’m amazed by how many people don’t know the answer to this question.

-Once you know that, figure out what that means in terms of hours and rates.
+Once you know that, figure out what that means in terms of hours/days and a rate.
 For example, if you need to make $1,000 per week (before tax), and you can charge $50 per hour for your time, then you need to charge at least 20 hours per week.

 Depending on your job and industry, you may be able to start your own business ‘on the side’.
 It will mean more work overall for a while, but once your business is established you can quit your job.
 This is a relatively safe way to do it, and one that is gaining popularity, especially as it’s relatively easy to become a freelance consultant or start an online business in your own time.